Ikedi Ohakim was born on 4 August 1957 in Okohia in Isiala Mbano Local Government Area of Imo State.[3]

 He attended the University of Lagos, gaining a BSc in business administration and a master's degree in management.
 Ohakim worked for over 15 years at First Aluminium and then at Tower Groups.
 He became executive director of Alucon in 1997, and later became chairman of Mekalog Group, an engineering firm supplying the defense, security, construction, fabrication, oil and gas sectors.[1]

-Ohakim is married to Barrister Chioma Ohakim.
-They have five children.[4]
-One of his daughters is a medical doctor, entrepreneur, public speaker, and digital influencer Adanna Steinacker who is married to German native David Steinacker, a business consultant in the technology sector.[5]
+Ohakim is married to Barrister Chioma Ohakim and they have five children.[4]
+One of their daughters Adanna Steinacker, is a medical doctor, entrepreneur, public speaker, and digital influencer.
+She is married to German native David Steinacker, a business consultant in the technology sector.[5]

 Early political career